Sant720/sandwich/content/docs/sandwich/how-to.md

 7. ### Serve and enjoy
    - This sandwich is best enjoyed immediately after preparation.
-   - For storage or transportation, see [Additional serving tips](/docs/sandwich/how-to/#additional-serving-tips).
+   - For preservation tips, see [Storage and transportation](/docs/sandwich/how-to/#storage-and-transportation).

 {{% /steps %}}

 ---

-## Additional serving tips
+## Storage and transportation

-- **For optimal cohesion before transportation**, wrap the sandwich in parchment or plastic foil and **press for 30-60 minutes**.
+- **For optimal cohesion before transportation**, wrap the sandwich in parchment or plastic foil and **press for 10-20 minutes**.
-- **For storing**, tightly wrap the sandwich to preserve texture and prevent moisture migration.
-Refrigerate in an air-tight container.
+- **For storing**, tightly wrap the sandwich, press for 10-20 minutes, and refrigerate in an air-tight container.
+This will help preserve texture and prevent moisture migration.
 - **See [Moisture](/docs/sandwich/core-principles/#moisture)** to prevent issues with structural stability.

 ---